CamelliaRui/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Biostatistics at University of Southern California, working on statistical methods on elucidating genetic architecture of complex diseases with Prof. Nick Mancuso and Prof. Steven Gazal.
-During my undergraduate at USC, I served as a research assistant at center of genetic epidemiology, working on assessing the genotyping imputation quality of diverse populations worldwide with Prof. Charleston Chiang.
+I am a PhD student in Biostatistics at University of Southern California, working on statistical methods on elucidating genetic architecture of complex diseases with [Prof. Nick Mancuso](https://www.mancusolab.com/)and [Prof. Steven Gazal](https://gazal-lab.org/).
+During my undergraduate at USC, I served as a research assistant at center of genetic epidemiology, working on assessing the genotyping imputation quality of diverse populations worldwide with [Prof. Charleston Chiang](https://chianglab.usc.edu/).